kmruehl/WETOStack/_sources/software_quality.md

 experienced practitioners alike.
 In order to improve accessibility, it is important to understand the experience of users and design software to meet their needs.

 **BP: Identify target user profiles and anticipate their levels of understanding.
-Accurately understand the complixity of the systems used to access the software, and evaluate whether this matched the expected skills in target users.**
+Accurately understand the complixity of the systems used to access the software, and evaluate whether this matches the expected skills in target users.**

 Some examples of common barriers to entry are: